joelburget/joelburget.com/src/pages/resume.md

 * [joelburget/react-live-editor](https://github.com/joelburget/react-live-editor): A tool for live editing react components in the browser, used on the react-components [landing page](http://khan.github.io/react-components/).
 * [joelburget/pigment](https://github.com/joelburget/pigment): An experiment in programming language design.
 Very much a work-in-progress.
 This was originally a fork of the Epigram programming language, but is now based on more practical JavaScript tooling.
 * [joelburget/react-haskell](https://github.com/joelburget/react-haskell): Bindings in Haskell for Facebook's React JavaScript library.
 It works well considering that it's Haskell running in the browser to drive UIs.
 But this is the project where I learned when to quit.
 I wrote about using react-haskell for user interfaces [on my website](http://joelburget.com/react-haskell/).
-* [joelburget/haste-compiler:commonjs](https://github.com/joelburget/haste-compiler/tree/commonjs): I took an existing Haskell-to-JavaScript compiler and integrated it with conventional JavaScript tools (CommonJS modules), so that you can more easily use Haskell and JavaScript together.  <div style={{margin: '20px 0 40px'}}><iframe width="640" height="480" src="https://www.youtube-nocookie.com/embed/DyFcrJL6kxk?rel=0" frameBorder="0" allowFullScreen /></div>
+* [joelburget/haste-compiler:commonjs](https://github.com/joelburget/haste-compiler/tree/commonjs): I took an existing Haskell-to-JavaScript compiler and integrated it with conventional JavaScript tools (CommonJS modules), so that you can more easily use Haskell and JavaScript together.

 Many of my projects fall in this niche I've carved out for myself in the intersection between UI and typed functional programming.
 I enjoy applying the lessons I've learned from each domain to the other.